Lannoy, Nord

 Lannoy ([lanwa]; Lanno) is a commune in the Nord department in northern France.

 Heraldry

 Geography

-With a land area of only 0.18 km2, it is the fourth-smallest French commune (after Castelmoron-d'Albret, Plessix-Balisson, and Vaudherland) by surface area.
+With a land area of only 0.18 km2, it is the third-smallest French commune (after Castelmoron-d'Albret and Vaudherland) by surface area.
 It also has the highest density of population of any commune outside of the Île-de-France region, slightly greater than that of the city of Lyon.